hamidrezakp/ChapChap/README.md

 **Soon**

 ## Config
-the config file is `config.toml` that must be present next to binary file while running.
+The config file location is `~/.config/chapchap/config.toml`.
+If there is not `HOME` environment variable, it search for config file in current working directory.

 The format of each `App` section in config file is like following:
 ```toml